What is Asbury-Memphis?

-Asbury-Memphis students must apply to Asbury-Seminary before January 27th, 2014 to start in the spring semester.
-The classes taught at Asbury-Memphis are best suited for either the Master of Divinity or the Master of Arts in Christian Ministries.
+Asbury-Memphis students must apply to Asbury-Seminary before August 15, 2014 to start in the Fall semester.
+The classes taught at Asbury-Memphis are for the Master of Divinity and Master of Arts in Leadership programs.
 These same courses may apply for the Certificate in Christian Studies.
 You can learn more about these degrees by visiting our online academic catalog.
 Our Admissions Coordinator, Virginia McNutt, will be happy to work through the application process with you.
-Contact Virginia through email at : firstname.lastname@example.org or phone: 859-858-2363.
+Contact Virginia through email at : email@example.com or phone: 859-858-2363.

 How can I pay for Asbury-Memphis classes?

 Financial Aid is available for all students seeking Master of Arts or Master of Divinity degrees.
 All students seeking Financial Assistance must submit the FAFSA and the Asbury Seminary Financial Aid application.
 Financial Aid consultants are available to assist you: Gina Farcas (Last names A-K) and Jenny Newman (Last names L-Z) can be reached at Financial.Aid@Asburyseminary.edu if you have further questions.
 Tuition costs can be found online at asbury.to/tuition.

 Applications for the fall 2015 semester are also being accepted.
 Scholarships are highly competitive and priority consideration is given to those who have completed their Free Application for Federal Student Aid (FAFSA) and who have been admitted by the Admissions Office by March 1st.
 The admissions deadline for fall 2015 is August 15th, 2015.

 All students must apply online and complete their application process by August 15, 2015 to be eligible for Fall 2015 classes or January 15th for Spring 2016.